ndhill84/predictor_demo/README.md

 # predictor_demo
-Super basic stock price predictor using Phophet and Streamlit
+Super basic stock price predictor using Meta's Prophet and Streamlit

 ### Create and Activate your virtual environment